 Arnoldo Matus Kramer.
 2012.
 PhD.
 Oxford Adaptation to Climate Change in the Tourism Sector of the Rapidly Urbanizing Yucatan Caribbean Coast (Director of Resilience, CDMX, Mexico)

 Daniel Ferguson.
 2015.
 PhD.
 Trans disciplinary research to support decision making (Associate Scientist, CLIMAS, University of Arizona).

 Miriam Gay-Antaki, 2017.
 PhD.
 Feminist Geographies of Climate Change: From International Negotiations to Women in Mexico.
-Lecturer at University of Edinburgh
+Assistant Professor, University of New Mexico.

 Christina Greene, 2019.
 PhD.
 From Drought in California to the Global Framework for Climate Services: Narratives and Lived Experiences of Climate Vulnerability.
 Research Associate CLIMAS, University of Arizona